Mullet, Grey, Thicklip

 Capture method — Gill or fixed net

 Capture area — North East Atlantic (FAO 27)

 Grey mullet belong to a large family, which comprises some 80 species of marine fish, known as Muglidae, and is a common inhabitant of marine coastal waters in Europe.
-The thick-lipped grey mullet is the commonest of three species which occur in northern European waters.
-They are slow-growing, long-lived and late-maturing fish.
-Maximum length 75 cm, weight 4.5 kg and a reported age of up to 25 years.
-Maturity occurs at about 9 years (42 cm) for males and 11 years (47 cm) for females.
-Only a proportion of the stock is believed to breed in any year.
+The thick-lipped grey mullet is the most common of three species which occur in northern European waters.
+They are slow-growing, long-lived and late-maturing fish, which makes them susceptible to overfishing.
+They live to around 25 years old and mature around 9 years old (42 cm) for males and 11 years (47 cm) for females.
 Thicklipped mullet are thought to spawn on alternate years.
 Grey Mullet spawn in the English Channel and Irish Sea and potentially in estuaries in Eastern England.
 They spawn in open water and after around two to six weeks, the then juvenile fish move into inshore waters, especially estuaries.
 Their occurrence is impacted by temperature and they are often observed near the surface (0-10 m depth).
 Because of this, their large size, and east to capture, they can be popular with anglers.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler

 Cod, Pacific Cod

 Pollock, Alaska, Walleye